DuCanhGH/filmhot/README.md

 ## Summary

-- This repo is a fork of the now archived `https://github.com/napthedev/filmhot`, with support for PWA.
+- This repo is a fork of the previously archived `https://github.com/napthedev/filmhot`, with support for PWA.